 While it might be tempting to believe that all calories are created equal, it’s important to recognize that the sources and composition of the calories we consume can have different impacts on our bodies.
 Nutrient-dense foods, such as fruits, vegetables, lean proteins, and whole grains, provide essential vitamins, minerals, and other compounds that support overall health and well-being.
 On the other hand, calorie-dense foods that are high in added sugars and unhealthy fats can contribute to weight gain and various health issues.

-See also How many calories per day to gain muscle
+See also How many calories to lose one pound a week

 Managing your net calorie intake involves finding a balance between the calories you consume and the calories you burn through physical activity.
 This requires a holistic approach that includes not only making mindful choices about what you eat but also establishing a sustainable exercise routine that suits your lifestyle.
 By creating a calorie deficit (consuming fewer calories than you burn) you can gradually and sustainably lose weight, while consuming a surplus of calories will lead to weight gain.